lsuazo/dotfiles/README.md

 	- on ubuntu - adding gruvbox plug and setting scheme leads to some lua related error.
 		* do I need to install lua?
 		* tried installing lua and still broken
+        * solution was jsut to get latest version of nvim (download from tar from git)
+	- clangd not working
+		* after CocInstall coc-clang, still getting no hints
+		* asked me to do something like CocCommand clangd.install
+		* still not working, said something about clangd server
+		* tried to sudo apt-get install clangd-12 and still nothing
+        * just doing sudo apt-get intsall clangd fixed the issue

 ## TODO
 * curate bashrc